DAISEE/DApp/README.md

 ![DzApp screenshot](/images/DzApp.png)

 Prototype for a decentralized application on a private blockchain (Ethereum).
-This work is in progress
+This work is in progress (see [Prototype repository](https://github.com/DAISEE/Prototypes#prototype-v01)), a new version is available [here](https://github.com/DAISEE/DApp-v2).

 The proto-documentation [in French]: https://hackpad.com/DAISEE-Design-Deploy-App-sTLyhw9iOaO